 It doesn't take too much imagination to guess where Fox Racing got the inspiration for the Rampage's name.
 Red Bull Rampage is the ultimate freeride event with the best bike riders in the world riding down the gnarliest terrain.

-Fox claim to have created a helmet that can handle the biggest freeride hits and downhill tracks worthy of the Rampage name with aggressive looks and stylish coloring this is one of the nicest looking helmets out there.
+Fox claims to have created a helmet that can handle the biggest freeride hits and downhill tracks worthy of the Rampage name, and with aggressive looks and stylish coloring this is one of the nicest looking helmets out there.

-There are safety features galore, including liquid-filled Fluid Inside pods designed to protect against linear and rotational impact forces, a dual-density EPS liner and an injection-moulded chin bar.
+There are safety features galore, including liquid-filled Fluid Inside pods designed to protect against linear and rotational impact forces, a dual-density EPS liner and an injection-molded chin bar.

 The helmet features two different systems that help mitigate forces from impacting the head.
 The dual-density Varizorb EPS liner is designed to spread out forces to a larger surface area.
 Plus, the Magnetic Visor Release System allows the visor to detach from the rest of the helmet.